Gainaboina-Madhu/slr-sat-to-gpa-calculator/README.md

    - is use a slope formula y = mx+c

  - A simple and efficient tool to convert SLR marks → SAT score → GPA.
+ - designed for students to quickly understand their academic performance in standardized formats.
  -